Is your credit report wrong?

 March 20, 2017

 Did you know that credit reports often contain mistakes that affect how much you’ll pay for a mortgage — and even whether you’ll get a mortgage at all?
-It’s National Credit Education Month, and this is one of the most important things we could think of to alert homebuyers to.

 The good news: You can get these mistakes fixed

 Fortunately, the FTC study also showed that 4 out of 5 consumers who filed a dispute succeeded in getting their credit report modified, and slightly more than 1 out of 10 saw a change in their credit score.

 Of course, you have to know that the mistakes exist.
 So … have you checked on your credit report lately?
 It takes some time to dispute and correct mistakes, so review your reports well before you apply for a mortgage.

 You’re entitled by federal law to a free annual copy of your credit report from each of the three credit bureaus.
 (You’ll pay a small fee to find out your FICO score, though.)
 Order your reports at annualcreditreport.com, a website shared by all three bureaus, or call 877-322-8228.
 This is the only official source for free credit reports.